 Symbiosis is not just a word, it needs to be a lifestyle choice.
 Understanding how they benefit us will create greater appreciation for their purpose.
 Rats are very smart, clean and they make great pets becoming faithful companions, responding to their name and even using litter pans.
 Squirrels are often times called the gardeners of the planet, planting trees that clean the air we breathe.
 They bury those acorns which will magically turn into mighty oaks that enhance our lives in numerous ways.
 Aren’t they cute, with their beautiful bushy tails, after all?

 Opossums are marsupials and have been around since the time of dinosaurs, largely because they can eat most anything.
 They eat many road killed animals, as well as rodents, which is why they are beneficial, albeit a bit misunderstood, in urban areas.
 The armadillo eats insects, wander about at night, digging for dinner and lives several feet underground.
 An innocuous animal that is only active when we are sleeping.
-You can trust Wildlife and Pest with Chicago opossum removal.
-They only practice humane wildlife removal!
+You can trust Wildlife Inc to practice humane wildlife removal!

 None of these animals are known to bite us, they don’t bother us, they eat insects and road kill, encourage tree growth and all are valuable contributors to the ecosystem.
 Be humane, have respect for all life and exercise concern when attempting removal.
 We must caution against allowing ourselves to become the arbiters of life as it is not our place.
 Embrace all that each living thing, from a spider to a blue whale, bring to this planet and remember we are all dotted lines to one another, coexisting, each with a special purpose.
 Our ability to love, and our propensity for compassion, will only ever know the limits we place on it.